Podcast: Play in new window | Download

 Is your sell sheet driving the results you want or need?
 If not, it might be time for a makeover.
-The solution may be to rebrand, adjust your value proposition, or simply modify your existing strategy before these danger signs turn into unavoidable headaches.
-If you can identify with any of these problems, then it’s probably time to rethink your book’s sell sheet.
-But don’t stress too much. can all be fixed with some careful planning.
+The solution may be to rebrand, adjust your value proposition, or modify your existing marketing strategy before these five danger signs become unavoidable headaches.

 1. You will learn the five signs that your sell sheet needs to be redesigned, rethought, and rewritten.

 2. You will learn how to analyze your sell sheet’s message.

 3. You will learn to recognize if your reading audience has changed, shifted, or grown.